 The species O. mykiss includes both rainbow trout and steelhead.
 Fish that exhibit a non-anadromous resident life history are referred to as rainbow trout and fish that exhibit an anadromous migratory life history are referred to as steelhead.
 O. mykiss that are native to the Santa Ynez River exhibit three life strategies: 1) resident; 2) lagoon anadromous; and 3) fluvial anadromous.
 (FEIR, Vol. II, p.
 4.7-3.)
 Resident rainbow trout live their entire lives in fresh water.
 (Ibid.)
-Anadromous steelhead are born and rear for one to two years as juveniles in freshwater before smolting,36 emigrating to the ocean to grow to maturity, and returning to fresh water to spawn.
+Anadromous steelhead are born and rear for one to two years as juveniles in freshwater before smolting,34 emigrating to the ocean to grow to maturity, and returning to fresh water to spawn.
 (Ibid.)
 Lagoon anadromous steelhead rear as juveniles in the lagoon of their natal creek.
 (Ibid.)
-Fluvial anadromous steelhead rear as juveniles in a riverine environment are born and rear for one to two years as juveniles in freshwater before smolting,36 emigrating to the ocean to grow to maturity, and returning to fresh water to spawn.
+Fluvial anadromous steelhead rear as juveniles in a riverine environment.
 (Ibid.)
 Populations of O. mykiss can exhibit both resident and anadromous life history strategies within the same river system and individuals exhibiting one life history strategy can produce offspring that exhibit the other strategy.
 (DOI-1f, Vol. 1, p.
 2-24.)